lRomul/argus-freesound/README.md

 ### Model

 Model from [mhiro2's kernel](https://www.kaggle.com/mhiro2/simple-2d-cnn-classifier-with-pytorch) were used as a starting point.
-After numerous experiments, such an architecture was designed:
+After numerous experiments, the [architecture](src/models/aux_skip_attention.py) with attention, skip connections and auxiliary classifiers was designed.

 ![AuxSkipAttention](readme_images/AuxSkipAttention.png)

 ### Training

+* 5 random folds
+* Loss: BCE on curated, Lsoft [3] with beta 0.7 on noisy data
+* Optimizer: Adam with initial LR 0.0009
+* LR scheduler: Reduce on plateau with patience 6, factor 0.6
+* Use different probabilities for sampling curated and noisy data
+* Training on hand relabeled curated samples with low lwlrap score by previous models
+* Training with BCE on noisy samples with high lwlrap score by previous models
+* Mixed precision training with `apex.amp` allows use batch size 128 with input size 256x128

 ### Ensemble